Civic News

 Pittsburgh experienced its second-highest year on record for tech investment in 2023, according to a September report from Ernst & Young LLP and Innovation Works.

-This year, venture capital investments continue to rise, but Pittsburgh’s lack of local VC investors has been identified as a missed opportunity for the region, limiting the city’s potential to capital greater returns from its burgeoning tech sector.
+This year, venture capital investments continue to rise, but Pittsburgh’s lack of local VC investors has been identified as a missed opportunity for the region, limiting the city’s potential to capture greater returns from its burgeoning tech sector.

 Despite that, government funding pour in to support the work.

-The Pittsburgh region is benefiting from $62.7 awarded to the region through the Build Back Better Regional Challenge grant.
+The Pittsburgh region is benefiting from $62.7 million awarded to the region through the Build Back Better Regional Challenge grant.
 Through the New Economy Collaborative, a collection of over 90 local organizations, more than $15 million has already been invested into the economic development of Southwestern Pennsylvania.

 There’s also been a series of investments from the commonwealth.
 Governor Josh Shapiro has been putting money behind his desire for the Pittsburgh region to grow its tech and manufacturing industries, including $62.6 million for downtown revitalization efforts.